DreamVu/PAL-SDK/README.md

 ### Method 1.
 Using Debian packages

-The Package can be downloaded directly from [here](https://github.com/DreamVu/ppa/blob/main/pal/pal-temp?raw=true) and installed by running the below command from the location where it is downloaded,
+The Package can be downloaded directly from [here](https://github.com/DreamVu/ppa/blob/main/pal/pal-dev?raw=true) and installed by running the below command from the location where it is downloaded,

-    chmod +x pal-temp && ./pal-temp
+    chmod +x pal-dev && ./pal-dev

 ### Method 2.
 Using PPA Repository